MITLibraries/aws-synthetic-canaries/lambda_function_url_checker/README.md

 ## Overview

+This canary can be used to test any deployed Lambda that has a Function URL.
+This is acheived by making an HTTP post request with a JSON payload to the Lambda's Function URL and then monitoring just the HTTP response code.

+**Note**: The Canary itself will be deployed by the same Terraform repository that deploys the Lambda.
+That Terraform repo will set the URL and payload string environment variables as part of the definition of the Canary.

+Broadly speaking, a 200 response is all that's required to demonstrate the lambda is not idle.

-This is a CloudWatch Synthetic Canary application that is Javasctip/Nodejs/Puppeteer-based.
+This CloudWatch Synthetic Canary application that is built on Javascript/Nodejs/Puppeteer and expects the `syn-nodejs-puppeteer-11.0` runtime.
 The following file structure is expected for an application like this:

 ```bash
 .